What is the Deal with Italian Non-Alcoholic Aperitivo?

 The Bitter Element: Crodino and SanBittèr

-One of the defining characteristics of many Italian aperitivi, both alcoholic and non-alcoholic, is their bitterness.
-This bitterness is not just a flavor preference; it plays a crucial role in stimulating the appetite and preparing the palate for the meal to come.
+One defining characteristic of many Italian aperitivi is bitterness.
+This stimulates the appetite and prepares the palate for food.
 Two of the most popular non-alcoholic bitter aperitivi are Crodino and SanBittèr.

 Crodino: